scientific-software-hub/mxhub-logistics/README.md

 Clemente forked the repository under:
 [https://github.com/clemenbor/flask-ispyb-logistics](https://github.com/clemenbor/flask-ispyb-logistics)

-Since the Version of Diamond uses a SynchWeb connection to update the dewars in the database Thorben created a Version that works without SxnchWeb
+Since the Version of Diamond uses a SynchWeb connection to update the dewars in the database Thorben created a Version that works without SxnchWeb.

 ### Example video from Diamond